Pooch63/Buffalo-Tongue/README.md

 Buffalo Tongue DB is a fun, very small database with built-in type checking that stores everything in memory (not persistent).

-It also supports most database functions, including:
+It also supports certain database functions, including:

 - Create Table
 - Insert